daniel01mc/branch-predict-NN/readme.txt

 type "make clean" to remove build
 ##################################################################################

-The Neural networks folder contains both multi-layer neural networks and single layer perceptrons.
+- The Neural networks folder contains both multi-layer neural networks and single layer perceptrons.
 All of those folders have their own readme files.

+- There is a annotated report witht the results.